Skip to main content

 Other Unacceptable Behavior

-In addition, the following behaviors violate applicable laws and policies, or otherwise undermine the culture of respect and inclusion we seek to build within TTS:
+In addition, the following behaviors violate applicable laws and policies, or otherwise undermine the work-culture of respect we seek to build within TTS:

 • Touching people without their affirmative consent.